CristobalBL/pyLocalOpImage/README.md

 **Built With**

 * [Python 3](https://www.python.org) - Python is a programming language that lets you work more quickly and integrate your systems more effectively.
+* [NumPy](http://www.numpy.org/) - NumPy is the fundamental package for scientific computing with Python
 * [OpenCV](https://www.opencv.org) - OpenCV (Open Source Computer Vision Library) is released under a BSD license and hence it’s free for both academic and commercial use.

 ## Authors